xeredent/libmlconcepts/README.md

 #Loads the dataset.
 data = mlconcepts.data.load("dataset.csv", labels = "outlier")

+#data.split takes as an input any splits generator, such as the ones of sklearn
 for train, test in data.split(sklearn.model_selection.StratifiedKFold(n_splits = 4, shuffle = True)):
 	model = mlconcepts.SODModel(n = 32, #number of bins for quantization
                                 epochs = 1000, #number of training iterations